How to Photograph a Group Portrait

 Let's look at some of the techniques used to create a great group photo.

 Make Sure You Can See Everyone

-Placing the group into rows also provides a sense of three-dimensional space (i.e., foreground, mid ground and background) which, in the case of people-based photography, produces a more realistic affect.
+Placing the group into rows also provides a sense of three-dimensional space within the group that emphasizes foreground, mid ground and background.

 Organize The Group Around Circles and Triangles

 Let's put our cameras down for a moment.
 Imagine you're an artist making a drawing.

 A face contains features like eyes, mouth and nose and textures like hair and wrinkles.

 But even before you draw the face you have to put it into a shape which we call a head.
 You might describe that shape as oval-like.

 Now imagine we're back in kindergarten.
 My guess is that most of us would be more likely to draw a face based upon a two-dimensional circle.
 I'm going to continue with the notion of a circle, rather than an oval, because it's simpler.